mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 ===

+!!!
+I now live stream the development of the RGSPL interpreter [here](/twitch) !!! and then later upload the recordings to [my YouTube channel](/youtube).

 ![A black and white doodle of a person in front of a computer.](./lsbasi-apl-part2-bg.png)

 Just to get us started, here are two ASTs, two Awfully Sketched Trees.